privacyguides/privacyguides.org/docs/windows/hardening.md

 icon: material/monitor-lock
 ---

-If on Win11 be sure that you use it on supported hardware on

 ## Setting up Windows after Installation

 If you wish to limit the amount of data Microsoft obtains from your device, an [offline/local account](https://answers.microsoft.com/en-us/windows/forum/all/how-to-create-a-local-or-offline-account-in/95097c32-40c4-48c0-8f3b-3bcb67afaf7c) is **recommended**.